ChethanKacham/ModelEarthProjects/location/README.md

 TO DO: Use Flask in a [projects/backend/location](https://github.com/ModelEarth/projects/tree/main/backend) folder and interact with our Supabase REST API - Nanden

-TO DO: Create an example of running .ipynb from our [RealityStream](../../RealityStream/) app.
+TO DO: Create an example of running [Run-Models-bkup.ipynb](https://github.com/ModelEarth/RealityStream/tree/main/models) saved from our [RealityStream CoLab](../../RealityStream/).

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [Supabase International Trade Flow](../../OpenFootprint/prep/sql/supabase/) data.